 Agency Affected: Department of Defense

 Comments: HHS indicated it would consult with NIH and initiate a sex discrimination compliance review program that includes grantee institutions with STEM programs.
+We did not receive an update from the agency for FY18.
 We will update the status of this recommendation when the agency provides documentation that these efforts have been completed.

 Recommendation: To comply with Title IX enforcement requirements, the Secretary of the Department of Health and Human Services, which funds STEM research at universities, should ensure that Title IX compliance reviews of NIH's grantees are periodically conducted.

 Agency Affected: Department of Health and Human Services